How to Declutter Your Home For Good

 Have a Place for Everything

 …and everything in its place, says the old adage.
 So aim only to keep what you can store tidily, and to quote decluttering goddess Marie Kondo, items that “spark joy.”
 If you love books, plan for plenty of bookshelves.
 If kitchen gadgets are your weakness, consider what you simply can’t do without and where you’ll store them.
 If the kid’s bedroom is top of your hit-list, investigate bedroom designs with plenty of toy storage.
-Then jump in with these decluttering hacks and look forward to a tidy home.

 Little and Often